Jun Maeda: Musical involvement

 Jun Maeda composes and writes lyrics for songs and background music featured in games he works on.
-At Tactics, he composed a single piece of music for Moon, but did not contribute to the music in One: Kagayaku Kisetsu e.
+At Nexton, he composed a single piece of music for Moon, but did not contribute to the music in One: Kagayaku Kisetsu e.
 At Key, Maeda has worked on the music for all of Key's titles except for Planetarian: The Reverie of a Little Planet and Rewrite Harvest festa!.
 He also composed and wrote the lyrics to the ending theme song for the Clannad anime series, and similarly for the opening theme song for the Clannad After Story anime series.
 Music that Maeda composes for Key titles is published on Key's record label Key Sounds Label.
 On the label, Maeda produced three singles and one album where he wrote and composed all the songs which include: "Natsukage / Nostalgia", "Birthday Song,Requiem", "Spica/Hanabi/Moon", and Love Song; the songs on the first three were sung by Lia and the fourth was sung by Riya.

 Maeda wrote and composed the two songs "Doll", performed separately by Lia and Aoi Tada, and "Human", performed by Lia; both versions of "Doll" were used as the main ending theme songs for the second season of the anime series Gunslinger Girl in 2008, while "Human" was used for the final episode.
 Maeda's first involvement as a main composer was with the 2008 visual novel 5 by Ram where he composed about twenty background music tracks.
 Maeda also wrote and composed the opening and ending themes used in 5.
 Maeda formed his own record label named Flaming June in 2011, and the first release on the label is the single "Killer Song" by Nagi Yanagi released in December 2011.
 Flaming June released an original concept album with Yanagi on April 25, 2012 titled Owari no Hoshi no Love Song.
 Maeda released the concept album Long Long Love Song featuring Anri Kumaki on July 26, 2017.
 In 2021, Maeda wrote and composed one song for The Idolmaster Cinderella Girls: Starlight Stage titled "Beat of the Night", performed by Kaoru Sakura.
 Maeda wrote and composed the opening theme song for the 2022 anime series Prima Doll, titled "Tin Toy Melody".